QCAFrankBlokdijk/1701QCA-Assessment1/experiments/experiments.md

 ![Image](PD4.JPG)

-(An extension of this project, however the same code/ principles apply.)
+(An extension of this project, however the same code/ principles apply.
+You can see the fan at the bottom of the image.)

 #### Reflection ####